-When created at AWS, Amazon Linux instances always have the same machine-id id at /etc/machine-id.
-Make sure you regenerate the machine-id after the instance is created.
+When created at AWS, Amazon Linux 2 instances always have the same machine-id id at /etc/machine-id.
+If you are creating Amazon Linux 2 instances, make sure you regenerate the machine-id after the instances are created.
 For more information, see Administration > Troubleshooting.